iNavFlight/inav-configurator/README.md

 - **Grid Overlay** — orange 1°×1° grid on the map with `.TER` filename labels
 - **Elevation Cache** — downloaded elevation grids are cached in IndexedDB; repeat generations reuse cached data.
 Copernicus and SRTM grids are stored under separate keys, so switching source never mixes the two
-- **Live Altitude** — after generation, hover the mouse to see SRTM elevation (from cache, no server requests)
+- **Live Altitude** — after generation, hover the mouse to see the elevation under the cursor (from the local cache, no server requests)
 - **FREESPAC.E Handling** — auto-deleted from the SD card during sync; INAV recreates it on next boot
 - **Skip Existing** — files already on the SD card are skipped unless Force Overwrite is checked
 - Ocean depths are clamped to 0 m